 We plan to continue to develop a pipeline of drug candidates to treat age-related diseases and extend human healthspan.
 Our clinical development strategy is initially focused on the development of senolytic medicines designed to be administered locally into diseased tissue and we are currently advancing programs in musculoskeletal, ophthalmologic, and pulmonary disorders.
-We are also in the early stages of developing senolytic medicines that could be administered systemically to treat additional age-related diseases, such as kidney disease, liver disease, and neurodegenerative disease.
-In addition to our efforts to eliminate senescent cells, we are also advancing other programs with the potential to extend human healthspan, including the administration of circulating youth factors.
+We are also in the early stages of developing senolytic medicines that could be administered systemically to treat additional age-related diseases, such as neurodegenerative disease, kidney disease and liver disease.
+In addition to our efforts to eliminate senescent cells, we are also advancing other programs with the potential to extend human healthspan, including the administration of the administration of $\alpha$ -Klotho hormone.

 We seek to maintain a process of prioritization and resource allocation among our programs to maintain a balance between aggressively advancing lead programs in identified indications and exploring additional indications and/or mechanisms related to diseases of aging.
 However, due to the significant resources required for the development of our drug candidates, we must focus on specific diseases and disease pathways and decide which drug candidates to pursue and the amount of resources to allocate to each.
+In response to the COVID-19 pandemic, we implemented a reduced onsite staffing model in mid-March 2020, and as the COVID-19 pandemic evolves we may be required to take additional actions that impact the prioritization of programs as required by applicable laws or regulations, or which we determine to be in the best interest of our employees.

 Our near-term objective is to demonstrate in our clinical studies that local treatment with senolytic molecules can alter the course of an age-related disease.
-To accomplish this goal, we completed a Phase 1 clinical study of UBX0101 in patients with OA of the knee in the second quarter of 2019 and we plan to initiate a Phase 2 clinical study of UBX0101 in OA in the fourth quarter of 2019.
-In addition, we plan to submit an IND application for UBX1967 for ophthalmologic disease in early 2020 that, if accepted, would enable us to pursue multiple indications in agerelated eye diseases.
-Finally, during the second quarter of 2019, we also advanced an additional senolytic molecule, UBX1325, into IND-enabling studies to pursue agerelated eye diseases.
+To accomplish this goal, we completed a Phase 1 clinical study of UBX0101 in patients with OA of the knee in the second quarter of 2019 and we initiated a Phase 2 clinical study of UBX0101 in OA in the fourth quarter of 2019.
+In addition, we initiated a Phase 1b clinical study of UBX0101 in OA in the first quarter of 2020.
+We continue to expect to receive 12- and 24-week data from both of these studies in the second half of 2020.
+In response to the COVID-19 pandemic, we amended the clinical study protocols for these studies to enable remote data collection for clinical sites that are limited in their ability to conduct study visits in person, for either site or patient safety reasons.
+While we are still able to collect data for the primary endpoint and most of the secondary endpoints for both studies, other assessments that require an on-site visit may be missed for some or all patients including laboratory evaluations, physical exams, and imaging.